dkimhw/launch_school/js_109/js_109_written.md

-  * With `const` declaration, we are prohibited from changing whtat thing the `const` points to - but it does not prohibit changing the content of that thing.
+  * With `const` declaration, we are prohibited from changing what thing the `const` points to - but it does not prohibit changing the content of that thing.

     ```javascript
     const MyObj = { foo: "bar", qux: "xyz" };